 When broken down by quarter, there have been steady fluctuations since 2018 in the amount of new mortgage loans to borrowers.
 Between Q1 of 2018 and Q1 of 2020, this varied between £62.4 billion and £73.5 billion.

 The first half of 2020 experienced a significant drop in mortgage lending, down to £44 billion, after which it gradually rose again as the housing market began its recovery.
-By the second quarter of 2021, this figure had more than doubled, to record highs of £89 billion in quarter-on-quarter lending.
+By the second quarter of 2021, mortgage loan statistics showed that figure had more than doubled, to record highs of £89 billion in quarter-on-quarter lending.

 These trends are further reflected in the monthly value of approvals for lending that have been secured on dwellings.
 This includes house purchase loans as well as those remortgaging a property.